 Letter of Permission

-If you are in a degree program at the UM, you may take courses at other recognized colleges or universities for transfer of credit.
-Advance approval by your Faculty, College or School is required.
+If you are in a degree program at the University of Manitoba, you may take courses at other recognized Canadian colleges or universities for transfer of credit.

 Before you submit your Letter of Permission application